Tushar2528/Music-Player/README.md

 A simple music player application built using HTML and CSS and BootStrap.

-Only raw concepts of HTML and CSS are used here to build this webpage (No libraries or Frameworks).
+Only raw concepts of HTML and CSS are used here to build this webpage.

 1- Index.html file contains the basic structure of the page with all the elements, classess and parent-child relationships.